DataRole/api/sections/address-intelligence.md

 The path is prefixed with the product and the API version.
 If we change the API in backward-incompatible ways, we will incremement the version number and maintain stable support for the old URLs.

-To make a request for a dataset, you need to append the request type and query to the path, to form something like https://api.datarole.com/building/v2/address/776+Buena+Vista+Ave+Alameda+CA+94501.
+To make a request for a dataset, you need to append the request type and query to the path.
 In curl, that looks like:

 ```shell
 curl -u account:secret https://api.datarole.com/building/v2/address/776+Buena+Vista+Ave+Alameda+CA+94501